-- 9.09 (a) All hours in excess of 8 hours per day [except as noted in Clause 9.04 and Clause 9.05] and 40 hours per week until a break of 8 hours occurs, shall be considered overtime. - (b) Time and one-half the Employees regular rate of pay will be paid on hours worked in excess of 40 but less than 70 in the Monday to Sunday time period. - (c) Double the regular rate on hours that are not included in (a) or (b) above. - (d) All hours worked on statutory holidays shall be paid at double the Employee's regular rate of pay. - (e) It is accepted that a Worker may, from time to time, require personal time off from work to deal with personal matters.
-An Employee who has not been absent, including late arrivals or early quits, or granted leave in the previous calendar 30 days, and who gives the Employer at least 3 working days' notice of a request for leave of up to 1 day, will be granted the requested leave.
-Requests for time off that meet the above conditions will not be unreasonably denied subject to operational requirements.
+- 9.09 (a) All hours in excess of 8 hours per day [except as noted in Clause 9.04 and Clause 9.05] and 40 hours per week until a break of 8 hours occurs, shall be considered overtime. - (b) Time and one-half the Employees regular rate of pay will be paid on hours worked in excess of 40 but less than 70 in the Monday to Sunday time period. - (c) Double the regular rate on hours that are not included in (a) or (b) above.

+- (d) All hours worked on statutory holidays shall be paid at double the Employee's regular rate of pay. - (e) All overtime hours per the work week will be payable if the scheduled straight time hours and overtime hours are worked as per the work week schedule, excluding excusable absences hours missed.
+If scheduled straight time hours are missed due to unexcused absences the worker must work their straight time hours scheduled before overtime hours are earned.
+The employee will notify the employer prior to shift start time, to be accepted as an excusable absence when circumstances arise beyond the workers' control.